sureshvenkatesan/jas_helm_install/README.md

 -n $MY_NAMESPACE
 ``` -->

+#### f) Deploy Artifactory
-So now deploy the helm to check if artifactory server starts and you can login to the Artifactory UI.
+Deploy Artifactory using helm , then check if artifactory server starts and you can login to the Artifactory UI.
 ```
 helm  upgrade --install $MY_HELM_RELEASE \
 -f 0_values-artifactory-xray-platform_prod_$CLOUD_PROVIDER.yaml \